FunderburkM/CMEngineOptionsDocs/3-CreatingYourOwnGameSettings.md

 # Creating your own game settings

 We recommend that you have checked [Understanding Data Assets](/UnderstandingAssets.md)  at at least a little bit of [How Settings Work](/HowSettingsWork.md).
 That said, let's go!

+Once done, check out [How to extend and use your own settings!](/3-ExtendingYourOwnGameSettings.md)

 First, let's create our subclass.
 We recommend creating a class straight from `UUOGameSettings`, but you can choose to subclass `UUOGameSettingsFromV1` if you wish to continue from the support of the v1 types in case you had v1 save game settings. **We will first cover this conceptually using the Blueprint version, then show an example for C++**.